RMerl/asuswrt-merlin/README-merlin.txt

 Download: https://asuswrt.lostrealm.ca/download

 Development news will be posted on Twitter.
-You can also keep a closer eye on development as it happens through the Github site.
+You can also keep a closer eye on development as it happens, through the Github site.

 For support questions, please use the SmallNetBuilder forums whenever possible.
 There's a dedicated Asuswrt-Merlin sub-forum there, under